mjpizz/skyper/README.md

 sudo npm install skyper -g
 ```

-If you just want the node library:
+If you just want the node module:

 ```bash
 npm install skyper
 ```

-## Commandline Examples
+## Commandline examples

 On the commandline, make a test call to Skype's echo bot: